 Our primary concern will always be your safety while abroad.
 While this information is designed to guide students to make wise decisions and avoid dangerous situations, Mississippi State University cannot guarantee your safety abroad.
-In order to protect yourself and have the most accurate information available to you, please print out the emergency information form and fill this form out before going abroad.
+In order to protect yourself and have the most accurate information available to you be sure you know the following:

-On-site faculty information—this includes at least one 24 hours/7 days a week contact phone number for the faculty member or on-site supervisor who is with you during your study abroad program.
-If you have not received this information from the faculty member in charge of this program, please contact this person and write down the information on the emergency form.
+On-site faculty/program director information- this includes at least one 24 hours/7 days a week contact phone number for the faculty member or on-site supervisor who is with you during your study abroad program.
+If you have not received this information from the faculty member in charge of this program, be sure to ask!

 Also, write down the US consulate information that you may need.
 You can find that list here.